Choosing Maui snorkeling accommodations can be challenging because there are five areas to choose from. From south to north they are:

 Snorkeling Accommodations in Honokowai, Napili, and Kapalua

 Honokowai, Napili, and Kapalua are on the north coast of west Maui, north of Ka’anapali.
 There are some good snorkeling spots around this area and you can drive a short way to Ka’anapali for some more.
 From here be aware that it is a pretty long drive down to south Maui where there are a lot more snorkeling opportunities.

-Condos are common in this area and there are also high end hotel options, like Ka’anapali Beach Club or Honua Kai Resort and Spa.
+Condos are common in this area and there are also high end hotel options, like Hilton Vacation Club Ka’anapali Beach or Outrigger Honua Kai Resort and Spa.
 The beaches are lined with Maui snorkeling resorts, hotels and condos, like: The Mauian Hotel on Napili Beach, and Napili Kai Beach Resort.
 These areas are a little more limited in terms of shopping and restaurants, though there are both.

 When you find a place you are interested in, be sure to read Maui hotel reviews on TripAdvisor.

 One last tip: if amenities like internet, swimming pool, fitness center, laundry facilities, on-site spa or restaurant are important to you, be sure you look for those while you are searching for hotels in Maui so you are not surprised when you arrive.